TheMicroservicesAgency/msa-website/source/standard.html.md

 ---
-title: The Microservices Agency Standard
+title: The Standard
 ---

 Here is a list of things that you can expect from our microservices.

 # 1.

 # 2.